Ganesh-Balaji-Radhakrishnan/nc-countdown-ganesh-app/README.md

 ## Build

 `Run ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
+The production version of the app doesn't render style files after its built so.
+To render the styles correctly, you need to

+- add ` "optimization": {
+            "styles": {
+              "inlineCritical": false
+            }
+          }`
+  to `angular.json`file in the root

-The production version of the app does not work as generated.
-To make it work, you need to remove the `media` and `onload` properties from the `<link>` element in the root HTML file.
+- remove the `media` and `onload` properties from the `<link>` element in the root HTML file.
   `<link
       rel="stylesheet"
       href="styles.<HASH>.css"
       media="print"